 Photo by Outdoor Project Contributor Stephanie Graudons

-Entering the property through our main gate provides access to the one-way, scenic road that offers fun pit-stops for all generations!
+Entering the property through our primary gate provides access to the one-way, scenic road that offers fun pit stops for all generations!
 Drive by a giant glacial erratic named The Pebble and once you reach waterfall parking, hop out so the family can get a closer look.
-Take a short walk to the Falls of Song, a 40-foot waterfall (the property’s tallest one) and then continue your drive to a beautiful vista for stunning views that make the perfect backdrop for a family photo.
+Take a quick walk to the Falls of Song, a 40-foot waterfall (the property’s tallest one), and then continue your drive to a beautiful vista for sensational views that make the ideal backdrop for a family photo.
 Once you’ve reached the visitor parking lot, the grounds are yours to safely explore!

 Shannon Pond is a 5-acre, man-made pond home to rainbow trout and many friendly ducks.
 Children of all ages enjoy walking onto the dock to feed the fish from fish-food dispensers – the trout often jump right out of the water to catch their food!
 The fish food dispensers accept quarters only, so be sure to bring some for your visit!
 Please do not bring your own food to feed the trout as foreign foods can be harmful to their digestive systems.

-Café in the Clouds offers ice cream, snacks and light fare for the hungry visitor!
-A walk-up counter and outdoor, picnic-style seating makes this a great lunch time spot for families who’d like a quick bite during their visit.
-Who doesn’t love a delicious, cold ice cream at the end of a family outing?
+Café in the Clouds offers ice cream, snacks, and light fare for our visitors!
+A walk-up counter and outdoor, picnic-style seating make this a great lunchtime spot for families who’d like a quick bite during their visit.
+Who doesn’t love delicious, cold ice cream at the end of a family outing?

 Depending on what trails you choose, you can encounter quiet wooded scenes, epic vistas, waterfalls, and an abundance of wildlife.
 Ask a Castle team member for trail recommendations based on your interests, or feel free to contact the LRCT at 603-253-3301 to speak with the experts.
 There is also an interpretive trail that is great for children, with signs that point out unique trail features and prompt trail-goers to look closely at the nature around them.